-5. Conclusions
+6. Conclusions

-Section 1 was philosophical in nature as a brief introduction to a principle of 'representation-theoretic self-duality' as an 'axiom of physics'[17, 22, 24] that has motivated many of my works.
+Sections 1 and 2 were philosophical in nature as a brief introduction to a principle of 'representation-theoretic self-duality' as an 'axiom of physics' [21, 26, 29] that has motivated many of my works.
 We saw how this at an abstract level was one route to the discovery of the 'centre' of a monoidal category, while as 'quantum Born reciprocity' it led to the discovery of an early class of quantum groups.
 We also explained how the big picture leads one to the quantum spacetime hypothesis.

-Sections 2 and 3 was a brief outline of a formulation of such quantum spacetimes with curvature, using a bimodule approach developed mostly with Edwin Beggs[2, 3, 5, 4].
-Section 4 then proceeded with a new application to a discrete model, namely quantum Riemannian geometry on a square.
-Unlike lattice approximations used in physics, we do not consider the model as an approximation but rather as an exact finite geometry[23].
+Sections 3 and 4 were a brief outline of a formulation of such quantum spacetimes with curvature, using a bimodule approach developed mostly with Edwin Beggs[2, 3, 5, 4].
+Section 5 then proceeded with a new application to a discrete model, namely quantum Riemannian geometry on a square.
+Unlike lattice approximations used in physics, we do not consider the model as an approximation but rather as an exact finite geometry[27].
 We found a 1-parameter family of quantum Levi-Civita connections for every bidirectional metric and an Einstein-Hilbert action as a measure of the energy in the gravitational field and independent of the connection parameter.

-We also found that the 'generalised braiding' $\sigma[10, 29]$ emerging in our case from nothing other than the axioms of quantum Riemannian geometry applied to a square graph has a strong resemblance to the 8-vertex solutions[1] of the Yang-Baxter equations in the theory of quantum integrable systems.
-Our σ does not obey the braid relations other than the trivial case (this is usually tied to flatness of the connection[23]) but has a similar flavour.
+We also found that the 'generalised braiding' σ [12, 34] emerging in our case from nothing other than the axioms of quantum Riemannian geometry applied to a square graph has a strong resemblance to the 8-vertex solutions[1] of the Yang-Baxter equations in the theory of quantum integrable systems.
+Our σ does not obey the braid relations other than the trivial case (this is usually tied to flatness of the connection[27]) but has a similar flavour.